anderssandstrom/e3-ecmcPlugin_FFT/README.md

 #### BREAKTABLE (default: no break table)

-Note: The break table must be added in EPICS and to "menuConvert"
+Note: The break table must be added in EPICS

 Example: Apply BREAKTABLE=typeTelemess33020_21877 to raw value
 ```